Congress leader U T Khader files nomination for Karnataka Assembly Speaker post | Politics

 Election to the post of Speaker is scheduled for Wednesday.

-As per the convention, the ruling party's nominee is, generally, unanimously elected as the Speaker.
+As per convention, the ruling party's nominee is generally elected unanimously as the Speaker.

-If elected, Khader will be the first Muslim leader to serve in the post of Speaker of Karnataka Assembly.
+If elected to the post, 53-year-old Khader will be the first Muslim leader to serve as Speaker of Karnataka Assembly.

 Khader had served as Deputy Leader of Opposition in the previous Assembly and had also served as a minister in the past.